 For such a tiny country, Ecuador really punches its weight on the culinary scene.
-You don’t associate Ecuador as a foodie destination.
+You don’t associate Ecuador as a foodie destination, yet it has some of the best foods in the world.
 Instead images of Charles Darwin and giant Galapagos tortoises are more likely to spring to mind.

-These are our 10 favourite famous foods of Ecuador not to miss.
+These are our 10 favourite traditional foods from Ecuador not to miss.

 Llapingachos: fried stuffed potato patties